techidaily/site-games-able/source/_posts/from-playroom-to-digital-space-broadcast-your-xbox-experience-on-discord.md

  With permission given for your Discord and Xbox accounts to share information, you can access all the supported Discord features available on Xbox Series X|S.

  However, while the features for Discord on Xbox are plentiful, it's best to support your experience of Discord on Xbox with the official Discord app.
-If you want to[find and join some of the best Discord Servers](https://www.makeuseof.com/tag/how-to-find-best-discord-servers/) or even manage your servers and accounts, you're best doing so on the Discord app: it is not supported on Xbox.
+If you want to [find and join some of the best Discord Servers](https://www.makeuseof.com/tag/how-to-find-best-discord-servers/) or even manage your servers and accounts, you're best doing so on the Discord app: it is not supported on Xbox.

 ## How to Stream Games Using Discord on Xbox